 Prometheus Bound was the first work in a trilogy that also included the plays “Prometheus Unbound” and “Prometheus the Fire-Bearer,” neither of which has survived.
 Since the final two dramas of the trilogy have been lost, it is difficult to determine the author’s original intention for the work as a whole.
 It was initially attributed to Aeschylus (525/524 – c.
 456/455 BC), but that is now in dispute.

-Frans Snyders (1579 – 165) was a Flemish painter of animals, hunting scenes, market scenes and still lifes.
-He was one of the earliest specialist “Animal painters,” and he is credited with initiating a wide variety of new still-life and animal subjects in Antwerp.
+Frans Snyders (1579 – 165) was a Flemish painter of animals, hunting scenes, market scenes, and still lifes.
+He was one of the earliest specialists “Animal painters,” and he is credited with initiating a wide variety of new still-life and animal subjects in Antwerp.
 He was a regular collaborator with leading Antwerp painters such as Peter Paul Rubens, Anthony van Dyck, and Jacob Jordaens.

 - Title: Prometheus Bound